vladmirfox/pokeemerald-expansion/README.md

     - [RHH intro credits](https://github.com/Xhyzi/pokeemerald/tree/rhh-intro-credits) by Xhyzi.
         - A small signature from all of us to show the collective effort in the project :)
     - [Overworld debug]() by TheXaman
         - Accesible by pressing `R + Start` in the overworld by default.
+(Disabled in Verdant, but can be reconfigured on build).
         - **Additional features**:
             - *Clear Boxes*: cleans every Pokémon from the Boxes.
             - *Hatch an Egg*: lets you choose an Egg in your party and immediatly hatch it.